There’s uncharted territory ahead but the Pralana Retirement Calculator is a personal financial assistant that will help you map the way!

 Traditional vs. Roth IRA I’ve often wondered which was better: traditional IRA’s or Roth IRA’s.
 My gut feel has always been that traditional IRA’s were preferable because they paid immediate benefits through the reduction in current-year taxes, but I’ve heard some people suggest that Roth IRA’s might be better in the long run, particularly if Congress raises our taxes prior to taking withdrawals.
 More...

 A Few of the Dangers of On-Line Calculators (Part 1) Many people are of the belief that there is little value in attempting to model your future with the precision of a “paid for” calculator because that precision can be overwhelmed by the uncertainty due to such “unknowables” as inflation, market returns, taxes, Social Security and Medicare, life expectancy, etc. All plans, retirement and otherwise, are based on assumptions on which you can easily perform sensitivity analyses; however, to disregard the influence of certain “knowables” because of the argument that they don’t really matter because of the magnitude of the “unknowables” can lead to significant errors in the range of outcomes produced by your calculator.
 PRC’s design philosophy is to get these “knowable” things right because they’re SO EASY TO DO and CAN BE CRITICAL in producing valid projections.
-Further, this philosophy applies every bit as much to our free version as it does to our “paid” version.
 More...

 Effects of Simplifying Approximations on Calculator Projections Simplifying approximations are “front and center” with free retirement calculators and the purpose of this article is to put the spotlight on two of those areas that can cause significant errors in the long term projection of your savings.
 More...